VysotskiVadim/VysotskiVadim.blog/_posts/2019-08-06-kotlin-coroutines-async-await-done-right.markdown

 Wrong screen is imitation of presenter(you can find similar classes in any platform: Fragment or Activity from Android or ViewController from iOS).
 Code in `WrongScreen.initialize` method looks great: easy to read and understand, asynchronous but looks just like usual iterative.

-When page opens everything works as expected:
+When the page opens everything works as expected:
 ```c#
 var screen = new WrongScreen();
 screen.initialize();